 Sun and Temperature

 Despite its name, winter squash isn’t frost hardy.
 It needs to be in temperatures from 50-90°F, which is achievable in zones 2-11 from spring to fall.
 Higher temperatures will still allow the fruit to ripen but can damage the flowers.
 Plant your squash in full sun and away from shadow-casting plants.
+Ensure you’ve given yourself enough time before the frost, and plant butternut squash varieties if your season is shorter.

 Watering and Humidity